 Figure 4.
-Closed treatment episodes for amphetamines, Gold Coast and National, 2014-15 to 2018-19
+Percentage of closed treatment episodes for amphetamines, Gold Coast and National, 2014-2015 to 2019-2020

-AIHW, Alcohol and other drug treatment services, 2018-19
+AIHW: Alcohol and other drug treatment services, 2019-2020

-Queensland emergency department presentations for persons aged 16 and older that related to methamphetamines increased five-fold between 2009-10 and 2014-15, approximately a third of presentations were admitted.
+Queensland ED presentations for persons aged 16 and older that related to methamphetamines increased five-fold between 2009-10 and 2014-15, and approximately a third of presentations were admitted.
 A fifteen-fold increase was observed for methamphetamine related hospitalisations for the same period.
-Of the presentations recorded in 2014-15, males accounted for 68 per cent and people aged 16-34 accounted for 74 per cent.
-Similarly, among hospitalisations across the five-year period, 66 per cent were for males and the highest rates were among people aged 16-34.
+Of the presentations recorded in 2014-15, males accounted for 68% and people aged 16-34 accounted for 74%.
+Similarly, among hospitalisations across the five-year period, 66% were for males and the highest rates were among people aged 16-34.

-The Queensland Department of Communities, Child Safety and Disability report that across a one-year period to December 2016, 75 per cent of children (1,755) that were admitted to ongoing intervention with the Department had a parent with a current or previous drug and/or alcohol problem.
-Of these, 1 in 3 Children (749) had one or both parents using methamphetamine of which 75 per cent (562 children) were using ice.
-Findings indicate that in 68 per cent of cases (381 children), parents had only begun using ice in the previous twelve months and not used it prior.
+The Queensland Department of Communities, Child Safety and Disability report that across a one-year period to December 2016, 75% of children (n=1,755) that were admitted to ongoing intervention with the Department had a parent with a current or previous drug and/or alcohol problem.
+Of these, 1 in 3 children (749) had one or both parents using methamphetamine of which 75% (562 children) were using ice.
+Findings indicate that in 68% of cases (381 children), parents had only begun using ice in the previous twelve months and not used it prior.

-Based on child safety service boundaries, 40 per cent per cent of parental ice use impacting 208 children, was in the two regional corridors of Ipswich North and Brisbane North to Caloundra and Gold Coast, including Beenleigh.
-When combined with three other child safety regions, these areas account for slightly over half of all children admitted to ongoing intervention for the period of December 2015 -16 yet represent almost three-quarters of parental ice use.
+Based on child safety service boundaries, 40% of parental ice use impacting 208 children, was in the two regional corridors of Ipswich North and Brisbane North to Caloundra and Gold Coast, including Beenleigh.
+When combined with three other child safety regions, these areas account for slightly over half of all children admitted to ongoing intervention for the period of December 2015-16 yet represent almost three-quarters of parental ice use.

 Problem drinking of alcohol by parents was less prevalent among those who used ice compared to those who used other substances.
-However, the rate of co-occurrence of marijuana, amphetamine and heroin was found to be two to three times higher among parents using ice than those using other substances with 69 per cent (385) of children whose parents were using ice also using other drugs.
+However, the rate of co-occurrence of marijuana, amphetamine and heroin was found to be two to three times higher among parents using ice than those using other substances with 69% (n=385) of children whose parents were using ice also using other drugs.
 This highlights the importance of service providers working with people who use substances being confident in how to refer and support people using ice who may have children and poly-drug use.